What is Breast Reconstruction Surgery?

-With breast cancer reconstruction, a qualified plastic surgeon can effectively replace a breast or breasts that have been completely removed, rebuilding them to same size and shape as they previously were and, in some cases, can even recreate the nipple and areola.
+With breast cancer reconstruction surgery in Beverly Hills, a qualified plastic surgeon can effectively replace a breast or breasts that have been completely removed, rebuilding them to same size and shape as they previously were and, in some cases, can even recreate the nipple and areola.

 Most women who undergo mastectomy are candidates for breast cancer reconstruction, but the decision to carry forward with breast reconstructive surgery is a personal one that each patient must make on their own.

-Breast Cancer Reconstruction Before & After
+Breast Reconstruction Surgery in Beverly Hills Before & After

-Your options for breast cancer reconstruction vary depending upon the stage of treatment you are in and the type of cancer being dealt with.
+Your options for breast cancer reconstruction vary depending upon the stage of treatment you are in and the type of breast cancer being dealt with.
 Women who have already undergone mastectomy have fewer options but can still benefit greatly from a reconstruction surgery performed by a skilled and experienced breast cancer surgeon.

-Types of Breast Reconstruction
+Types of Breast Reconstruction in Los Angeles

-Traditional Breast Reconstruction: With traditional, post-surgical breast reconstruction, devices called tissue expanders are placed in the patient’s chest cavity during mastectomy surgery.
+With traditional, post-surgical breast reconstruction, devices called tissue expanders are placed in the patient’s chest cavity during mastectomy surgery.
 These expanders serve to stretch muscles in the chest to create adequate space for breast implants to be later placed.

-By eliminating the need for a second surgery, One-Stage Reconstruction provides the benefit of less downtime, less pain and discomfort, faster recovery and decreased risk.
+By eliminating the need for a second surgery, direct-to-implant reconstruction provides the benefit of less downtime, less pain and discomfort, faster recovery and decreased risk.
 Best of all, this technique does eliminates the need for women to wear tissue expanders in their chest for months and enables them to wake from mastectomy surgery with full, natural-looking intact breasts.

-Breast Reconstruction Revision: For women that have already undergone mastectomy with poor or inadequate results, the Bedford Breast Center provides expert breast reconstruction revision surgery.
+For women that have already undergone mastectomy with poor or inadequate results, the Bedford Breast Center provides expert breast reconstruction revision surgery.
 With revision breast revision surgery factors such as unsightly scars, poorly placed implants and breast asymmetry can be addressed.
 Breast revision surgery can also be performed to address nipples or areolae in need of reconstruction.